Why Sugar Alcohols Cause Diarrhea, Bloating, Stomach Pain and Bad Gas

 Other side effects of sorbitol consumption include stomach cramping, heavy flatulence, tummy rumbling, abdominal pain and watery stools.

-People with IBS, Crohn’s disease and other gastrointestinal disorders should avoid sorbitol.
+People with IBS, Crohn’s and other gastrointestinal disorders should avoid sorbitol.
 Though anyone concerned with better digestive health would likely benefit from less sorbitol in the diet, particularly in the concentrated form found in packaged foods.

 Where Is Sorbitol Found?

 The sugar alcohol sorbitol is most often found in chewing gum, jelly sweets, sugar-free jams and marmalade, many kinds of candies, ‘low sugar’ chocolates, wafers, cookies and ice cream.
-Bottled smoothies, sauces and even some breakfast cereals contain sorbitol.
+Bottled smoothies, sauces and even some breakfast cereals can contain sorbitol.